RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-21-esc-programming-and-calibration-for-openrov.markdown

 After calibration:

 * I was able to leave all three ESCs powered on with no movement from the motors.
-* The motors moved when I moved one of the sliders on the  cockpit software's diagnostic pane.
-Further, each motor responded to the correct slider.
+* Each motor responded to the correct slider within the cockpit software's diagnostic pane.
-* The servo for the up/down motion of the camera responded correctly to the Q, A, and Z commands.
+* The up/down servo for the camera responded correctly to the Q, A, and Z commands.
 * The motors moved in response to the correct commands on the keyboard, as described by the cockpit software's quick reference guide.

 In other words, calibration worked when I ignored the behavior of the motors while plowing through the steps.